mhjhamza/thepersonalmsds/todayilearned.md

 - The problem of overfitting and uderfitting
 - Addressing overfitting
 - Regularization
-        - Regularized Cost Function
+         - Regularized Cost Function for Linear Regression and Logistic Regression

+- Linear Regression
          - Gradient Descent with regularization
          - Normal Equation method with regularization

 **Description:** regularization